andyt530/MCW-Intelligent-vending-machines/README.md

 ### Workshop

-In this workshop, you will explore an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.
+In this workshop, you will explore an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure machine learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this workshop, you will be better able to design IoT solutions leveraging cloud-based machine learning services and real-time analytics.

 ### Whiteboard design session

-In this whiteboard design session, you will work with a group to design an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.
+In this whiteboard design session, you will work with a group to design an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure machine learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this whiteboard design session, you will be better able to architect IoT solutions leveraging cloud-based machine learning services and real-time analytics.

 ### Hands-on lab

-In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.
+In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure machine learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this hands-on lab, you will be better able to build IoT solutions leveraging cloud-based machine learning services and real-time analytics.